 Arts Merit Awards/Scholarships

-Cutler-Sametz Choral Arts Scholarships: Talented singers are eligible for scholarships of $2,500, renewable for four years.
-Recipients also receive free vocal lessons.
-Students who receive a Choral Arts Scholarship must have financial need as well as maintain at least a 2.8 grade point average.
+Cutler-Sametz Choral Arts Scholarships: Several merit scholarships are available for gifted students in the Choral Arts who maintain at least a 2.8 grade point average.
+Talented singers are eligible for these scholarships, renewable for four years, and recipients also receive free vocal lessons.
 Scholars are expected to join the University Choir.
 All financial aid applications must be completed.
 A separate application from the music department is required.
 For more information, contact the music department at (610) 758-3839 or visit the Department of Music's website for the online application.
-The scholarship application deadline is January 15.
+The scholarship application deadline is January 1.

 Performing Arts Scholarships in Theatre: Open to students in any academic major or program, these scholarships recognize students with exceptional theatrical (including performance, design, technical, and playwriting) talent.
 These scholarships are valued at $3,000 each and are renewable for four years.
 Recipients must maintain an active presence in the Department of Theatre and at least a 2.8 grade point average.
 A separate electronic application, due by February 1, is required.
 For more information on the Performing Arts Scholarship in Theatre, contact the Department of Theatre at (610) 758-3640 or email@example.com.